gbmhunter/blog/content/pages/electronics/components/encoders/_index.md

 The phase difference can be determined in electronics hardware by using a 'D type' flip-flop.
 The output is 1 when the encoder is spinning in one direction and 0 when spinning in the other.
 See the schematic below.

-{{< figure src="/images/electronics-misc/quadrature-phase-detection-circuit.png" caption="A simple quadrature phase detection circuit using a D flip-flop." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-misc/quadrature-phase-detection-circuit.png" caption="A simple quadrature phase detection circuit using a D flip-flop."  width="600px" >}}

 # Overflow Protection